AdhikariLAB/ADT-Program/README.md

 This section is employed to derive the following six analytical quantities for any number of electronic states constituting the sub-Hilbert space:

 1. ADT Matrix.
-2. Partilly substituted ADT Equations.
+2. Partially substituted ADT Equations.
 3. Complete form of ADT equations.
 4. Coefficient matrix of gradient of ADT angle.
 5. Coefficient matrix of NACT.